patrick-5546/ML-Image-Processor/Backend/ImageTagger/README.md

 # Image Tagger

+The script `tagall.py` adds random tags to images.
+Added tags are visible through `Properties-Details` in Windows.
+They are also included during indexing in both Windows and iOS, which means the images can be found by searching their tags.

 Images in this folder are downloaded from [Bing Images](https://www.bing.com/images/) for demonstration purposes.

 ## Dependencies